Jan Shipps: Theories and arguments

-Recent contributions
+Later contributions

 In her 2000 book Sojourner in the Promised Land: Forty Years Among the Mormons, Shipps documents what she calls, "the gathering of the scattered and the scattering of the gathering."
 Shipps details how the LDS Church changed its central gathering point from Utah to local stakes anywhere in the world as spiritual, cultural and physical gathering points.

-Since retiring from being a professor, Shipps continues to write about Latter Day Saint history and consults with journalists about news on the movement.
+Since retiring from being a professor, Shipps continued to write about Latter Day Saint history and consulted journalists about news on the movement.
 In 2005, she gave a paper on the LDS Church at a global religion at a conference commemorating Smith, founder of the Latter Day Saint movement, held at the Library of Congress.
 She also keynoted an April 2007 conference in Arkansas honoring early apostle Parley P. Pratt.
 The conference marked the sesquicentennial of Pratt's 1857 murder and the bicentennial of his birth.

 Scholarly associations

-Shipps has long been an avid promoter of scholarly associations.
-She has served as president of the MHA (1979–80), the John Whitmer Historical Association (2004–05), and the American Society of Church History (2006).
+Shipps was long an avid promoter of scholarly associations.
+She served as president of the MHA (1979–80), the John Whitmer Historical Association (2004–05), and the American Society of Church History (2006).

+Death

+Shipps died on April 14, 2025, at the age of 95.